 Have you ever had to take the plane from a superior, and how did you handle it?
+So far in my career, being a proactive back-up to my Captains has allowed them to correct any error they may be making before safety or flight rules are jeopardized.
+That said, I would not hesitate to take the aircraft in a situation where the Captain did not respond to my verbal inputs and the situation became urgent.
 Yes, I asked the ca if he could see the taxiway to hold short of.
 He said yes, and proceeded to try and pass it.
 I hit the brakes and we stopped short.
 He knew then he was wrong, and double checked where we were in jfk.
 Yes, we were just clearing Rwy 4 in HOU at night in moderate precipitation.
 The tower told us to taxi to the gate with him (gate is right off the Rwy.)
 The CA called for the After Landing Checklist.
 I preceeded with my flow and out of my peripheral vision I saw a citation taxing with out any lights on.
 The other aircraft was converging at us from the left as we were on a high speed exit.
 I initially thought the CA had seen the other aircraft but the our speed was very high I said "Brake" he hesitated and so I applied them fully to prevent us from having a collision at a significant speed.
 Later the CA said thank you and that he did not see the other aircraft because the post that boarders the windows on the inside of the flight deck obstructed his view.
 No

 What is definition of “min fuel”?
 When you can accept little or no delay, not an emergency situation, just an advisory to atc

 When do you need an alternate? +/- 1 hour, 2000' Ceiling, 3sm visibility

 Can you shoot the ILS if the missed app is based on a navaid that is Notam’d out of service? yes